Geraldton - East

 The labour market performance in Geraldton - East lags significantly behind most other regions nationally

-Geraldton - East has a balanced workforce with white and blue collar jobs, prominent manufacturing and industrial sectors, and an unemployment rate of 5.9% as of June 2025.
-There are 3,730 employed residents, with an unemployment rate 2.8% higher than Rest of WA's 3.2%.
+Geraldton - East has a balanced workforce with both white and blue collar jobs, prominent manufacturing and industrial sectors, and an unemployment rate of 5.9% as of June 2025.
+The area's employment rate is 2.8% higher than the Rest of WA's rate of 3.2%, while workforce participation stands at 57.3%, lower than Rest of WA's 59.4%.

-The area may offer limited local employment opportunities, as suggested by Census data comparing working population to resident population.
-Between June 2024 and June 2025, labour force decreased by 2.3%, employment declined by 2.1%, causing unemployment rate to fall by 0.2 percentage points.
-In contrast, Rest of WA saw employment grow by 1.1%.
-National employment forecasts from Jobs and Skills Australia (May 2025) project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Geraldton - East's employment mix suggests local growth of approximately 5.9% over five years and 12.5% over ten years, using simple weighting extrapolation for illustrative purposes.
+Between June 2024 and June 2025, the labour force decreased by 2.3%, while employment declined by 2.1%, reducing unemployment by 0.2 percentage points.
+In contrast, Rest of WA saw employment grow by 1.1% and a decrease in unemployment by 0.6 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national growth of 6.6% over five years and 13.7% over ten years, with varying rates across sectors.
+Applying these projections to Geraldton - East's employment mix suggests local growth of approximately 5.9% over five years and 12.5% over ten years.

 Frequently Asked Questions - Employment